Zulko/gizeh/README.rst

 You can see examples of Gizeh in action (combined with MoviePy to make animations) in `this blog post <http://zulko.github.io/blog/2014/09/20/vector-animations-with-python/>`_.

-Gizeh is written on top of the module ``cairocffi``, which is a Python binding of the popular C library Cairo.
+Gizeh is written on top of the module ``cairocffi``, which is a Python binding of the popular C library Cairo_.
 Cairo is powerful, but difficult to learn and use.
 Gizeh implements a few classes on top of Cairo that make it more intuitive.

+Gizeh should work on any platform and with python 2 and 3.

 Installation
 --------------

-Gizeh should work on any platform and with python 2 and 3.
-If you have difficulties installing it, you can ask for help on Github.
+To use Gizeh you must first install Cairo_ on your computer (see their website).

 Gizeh depends on the Python packages ``cairocffi`` and ``Numpy``.
 They will both be automatically installed (if they aren't already) during the installation of Gizeh.
-If you have trouble with the installation, head to the last section of this Readme for troubleshooting.
+If you have trouble with the installation, head to the last section of this README for troubleshooting.
+If it doesn't help, you can ask for help on Github.

-**From the source:** Gizeh can be installed by unzipping the source code in some directory and using this command in the same directory:
+**Installation from the sources:** Gizeh can be installed by unzipping the source code in some directory and using this command in the same directory:
 ::

     (sudo) python setup.py install

-**Method with pip:** Alternatively, you can install Gizeh directly from the Python Package Index with this command:
+**Installation with pip:** Alternatively, you can install Gizeh directly from the Python Package Index with this command:
 ::

     (sudo) pip install gizeh